 On “rehoming day,” we suggest following these steps.

 - Be sure your Russian Blue kitten is at least 13 weeks old before taking her home.

-- Obtain a written kitten health guarantee from the breeder – this should cover at least the first few months of your kitten’s time with you (this is a MUST for your kitten’s safety and your sanity – if it is not provided readily, walk away from the sale!).
+- Obtain a written kitten health guarantee from the breeder.
+This should cover at least the first few months of your kitten’s time with you.

 - Obtain the signed pedigree certificate from the breeder (if applicable).